Searching for GEMS: Three warm Saturns and a super-Jupiter orbiting four early M-dwarfs: Introduction

 The \textit{Transiting Exoplanet Survey Satellite} \citep[\textit{TESS};][] {ricker2014} has substantially expanded the known population of exoplanets orbiting M dwarfs through its nearly all-sky coverage and high-precision space-based photometry.
 In particular, \textit{TESS} has enabled the detection of short-period transiting planets around nearby low-mass stars, increasing the sample of well-characterized systems amenable to follow-up observations.
 Combined with precise astrometry from \textit{Gaia} \citep{gaia2023} and extensive ground-based spectroscopic and photometric observations, \textit{TESS} has enabled the discovery of planets across a broad range of stellar masses and orbital periods.
 Despite this progress, certain planet populations remain elusive, particularly \emph{giant exoplanets} ($R_p \gtrsim 8 R_\oplus$) around low-mass stars ($M_* \lesssim 0.6 M_\odot$).

 Empirically, the occurrence of gas giants decreases sharply with decreasing stellar mass \citep{johnson2010}.
-Surveys have shown that short-period giant planets (periods $\lesssim$10\,days) are rare around M dwarfs, with occurrence rates of less than $\sim$0.1\% \citep{gan2023, bryant2023, glusman2025}.
+Surveys have shown that giant planets around M dwarfs are intrinsically rare across both short- and longer-period orbits.
+Short-period giant planets (periods $\lesssim$10 days) occur at rates below $\sim$0.1\% around M dwarfs \citep{gan2023, bryant2023, glusman2025}, while transiting Jupiter analogs are also uncommon in the low-mass stellar regime \citep{pass2023}.
+Most detections of giant planets around M-dwarfs to date have instead originated from radial velocity surveys of nearby M dwarfs \citep{endl2006, johnson2010, bonfils2013, maldonado2019, sabotta2021, schlecker2022, pinamoti2022, mignon2025}, which have similarly demonstrated that giant planets represent rare outcomes of planet formation around low-mass stars.
 This scarcity is consistent with expectations from core-accretion theory, where lower-mass protoplanetary disks associated with M dwarfs have reduced solid surface densities, leading to longer core-growth timescales at a given orbital radius and impeding the formation of massive cores before disk dispersal \citep{laughlin2004, alibert2005, burn2021}.
 However, the few systems that do host \emph{Giant Exoplanets around M-dwarf Stars (GEMS)} provide critical empirical anchors for testing models of planet formation and migration in the low-mass regime.

 The \textit{Searching for GEMS} survey \citep[][]{kanodia2024a, glusman2025} has systematically identified and characterized gas giant planets orbiting low-mass stars using \textit{TESS} photometry combined with extensive ground-based observations.
 This work is also joined by other efforts to characterize GEMS, such as the GATOS \citep[Gas giAnts Transiting lOw-mass Stars;][]{Frensch2026} and MANGOS \cite[M dwarfs Accompanied by close-iN Giant Orbiters with SPECULOOS;][]{Triaud2023,Dransfield2026} surveys.
 Collectively, these efforts corroborate the idea that gas giant planets around M dwarfs are intrinsically rare, while also revealing a wide diversity in planetary radii, bulk densities, and orbital architectures.
 Several GEMS systems extend the population of known gas giant planets into the low-stellar-mass regime, enabling direct comparisons with analogous planets orbiting FGK stars and highlighting the value of stellar mass as an independent axis for testing planet formation models \citep[e.g.,][]{kanodia2025fgk}.
 As the GEMS sample continues to grow, it provides a critical foundation for comparative studies of giant planet demographics and physical properties across stellar types.